 - An exhibition space where you can find out what Christians believe about Jesus and how He answers prayer.
 This will align with the national RE curriculum.

 - An education centre

 Eternal Wall will be set within ten acres of green space encouraging reflection, relaxation and wellbeing.
 A peaceful sweeping lawn will feature underneath the arch as it soars overhead.

 Moving away from the structure there will be natural wildflower meadow planting and beautiful open space through which a network of flat and gently sloping footpaths will weave all over the site, making it accessible for everyone to walk and enjoy the dynamic views.

 Seating areas and a large planted decorative garden will also create a restful environment for you to take in the impressive architecture and reflect on the answered prayers you’ve read and whether prayer should become part of your life.

-Our intention is that you will be wowed, engaged and inspired as you move around the monument.
+Our intention is that you will be wowed, engaged and inspired as you move around the landmark

-In 2020 we recieved planning permission and we’ll be starting work on our access road ahead of cutting ground in 2021.
+In 2020 we recieved planning permission and we’ll be starting work on our access road in the autumn of 2021 and will finish construction of Eternal Wall in 2023.
 But you can always find out what is happening month to month by joining our mailing list below or take a look at our news page.

 Eternal Wall has been featured on